 Why that was even brought up is absurd to me.

-Comey in his own words said he could be fired for any reason or no reason at all.
+Comey, in his own words, said he could be fired for any reason or no reason at all.

-I'm like, uh no, you didn't, because if the president wanted to do it, he would have done it.
+I'm like, no, you didn't, because if the president wanted to do it, he would have done it.

 And knowing Donald Trump as well as I do, he was venting.

-He was sick of it because he was an innocent man for two and a half years being persecuted unjustly, and was pissed off rightly so and screaming it at the top of his lungs, which I can't blame him for.
+He was sick of it because he was an innocent man for two and a half years being persecuted unjustly and was pissed off rightly so and screaming it at the top of his lungs, which I can't blame him for.

-When I when I wrote my column yesterday, what I said is the Democrats are trying to take the actions of an innocent man trying to defend himself against false allegations and make it look like obstructive behavior.
+When I wrote my column yesterday, what I said is the Democrats are trying to take the actions of an innocent man trying to defend himself against false allegations and make it look like obstructive behavior.

 You have a right to defend yourself.

-We're allowed uh when we face a criminal trial to knock jurors out of Vordear because we don't think they're gonna be fair to us.
+If you see people that are conspiring to make a false allegation against you, we're allowed when we face a criminal trial to knock jurors out of Voordier because we don't think they're going to be fair to us.

-What you see in Donald Trump is that when he's thinking about Mueller, he's like, I don't think he could be fair to me, he just hired 17 Democrats.
+What you see in Donald Trump is that when he's thinking about Mueller, he's like, I don't think he could be fair to me.

-But at the end of the day to build an obstruction case on what when there is no crime, he wasn't obstructing a legitimate criminal investigation.
+But at the end of the day, to build an obstruction case on what, when there is no crime, he wasn't obstructing a legitimate criminal investigation.

 There was no crime.